National Association of Home Builders Economic Research Blog

 Filter by Category

-The Fed paused its easing cycle at the conclusion of the January meeting of the Federal Open Market Committee, the central bank’s monetary policy body.
-The Fed held the short-term federal funds rate at a top rate of 3.75%, the level set in December.
-This...
+The Fed continued its current pause for rate reductions at the conclusion of the March meeting of the Federal Open Market Committee, the central bank’s monetary policy body.
+The Fed held the short-term federal funds rate at a top rate of 3.75%, the level set...

-New single-family home size has been generally falling since 2015 as a response to declining affordability conditions.
-An exception occurred when new home size increased in 2021 as interest rates reached historic lows.
-However, as interest rates increased in 2022 and 2023, and housing affordability...
+New single-family home size had been falling since 2015 in response to declining affordability conditions.
+An exception occurred in 2021, when new home size increased as interest rates reached historic lows.
+However, as mortgage interest rates increased in 2022 and 2023 and affordability worsened, demand...

-Single-family built-for-rent construction fell back in the third quarter of 2025, as a higher cost of financing and increased multifamily supply crowded out development.
-According to NAHB’s analysis of data from the Census Bureau’s Quarterly Starts and Completions by Purpose and Design, there were approximately...
+Single-family built-for-rent (or built-to-rent, BTR) construction fell back in the fourth quarter of 2025, as a higher cost of financing and increased multifamily supply crowded out development.
+Housing legislation now under final consideration in Congress would also weaken the sector.
+The legislation, as approved by...

 Subscribe to Blog via Email